 - In 2015, 71% of the global population (5.2 billion people) used a safely managed drinking-water service – that is, one located on premises, available when needed, and free from contamination.

 - 89% of the global population (6.5 billion people) used at least a basic service.
 A basic service is an improved drinking-water source within a round trip of 30 minutes to collect water.

 - 844 million people lack even a basic drinking-water service, including 159 million people who are dependent on surface water.

-- Globally, 1.8 billion people use a drinking-water source that is contaminated with faeces.
+- Globally, at least 2 billion people use a drinking water source contaminated with faeces.

 - By 2025, half of the world’s population will be living in water-stressed areas.

 - In low- and middle-income countries, 38% of health care facilities lack an improved water source, 19% do not have improved sanitation, and 35% lack water and soap for handwashing.

 Safe and readily available water is important for public health, whether it is used for drinking, domestic use, food production or recreational purposes.
 Improved water supply and sanitation, and better management of water resources, can boost countries’ economic growth and can contribute greatly to poverty reduction.